abdullahkhawer/ai-local-chat-bot/README.md

 # Introduction

-AI Local Chat Bot is an AI-powered chat assistant like ChatGPT running and available locally using n8n for workflow orchestration, Qdrant for vector storage, and Ollama for running local LLMs.
+AI Local Chat Bot is an AI-powered chat assistant like ChatGPT running locally, safely and privately using n8n for workflow orchestration, Qdrant for vector storage, and Ollama for running local LLMs.
 It also includes helper scripts for downloading and processing Confluence pages as PDFs.

+Purpose: To ingest it with your private data in `.PDF` format (for now) and then use it to ask questions and get answered like any AI chat bot.

 ## Features